Rufian55/MoonBuyers/README.md

 See [HeadMB.php](/includes/HeadMB.php) and [JsIncludes.php](/includes/JsIncludes.php) for dependencies you'll need to consider downloading!

-MoonBuyers InterGalactic is a PHP MySQL demonstration project by Chris Kearns.
+>MoonBuyers InterGalactic is a PHP MySQL demonstration project by Chris Kearns.
 This repository includes everything you need to set up and start working your own project.
-Project utilizes multiple tables, complex queries, junction tables, full error reporting, and some basic bootstrap - responsive layout with a bit of animation...
+Project utilizes multiple tables, complex queries, junction tables, full error reporting, and some basic bootstrap - responsive layout with a bit of animation.
+Note: ALL date fields throughout the demo are set 1,000 years in the future.
+_____

-#### Links to all files with corrected tab spacing.
+#### Links to all files with corrected tab spacing (or append '?ts=4' to url).

 ##### Styles:
 [style.css](/css/style.css?ts=4)